Korean folklore: Folk literature

 Folk literature is closely related to Korean culture.
 Most literature was passed down verbally, and revolves around the lives and customs of the Korean people.
 Such literature includes shamanic songs, myths, tales and folktales.
 There is variation in these stories, reflecting the periods of history in which they were formed.
 Many also have a community cultural character and are closely related to the production culture.
 Some literature is in metrical verse, while others are in prose form.
 Fragmentary written evidence of Korean folk literature can be found as far back as the 5th century, while complete stories preserved in writing exist from the 12th and 13th centuries in the Buddhist priest Iryeon's compendium Samguk yusa.

 Shamanic songs consist of both songs with narrative content about the gods, recited for ritual purposes, and non-narrative hymns addressed or dedicated to the gods.
 Both are traditionally passed down from shaman to shaman.
 One of the best-known examples of the former is the Princess Bari narrative.
 Most versions recount of a Korean princess abandoned by her parents for being the seventh daughter of a son-less king.
 Many years later, her parents fall ill, and the only cure is medicinal water from the Western Heaven.
 The abandoned princess is rediscovered and agrees to help her parents when the other daughters will not.
 She travels to the afterlife, where she marries the guardian of the medicinal water and bears him (often seven) sons.
 She usually returns at her parents’ funeral, revives them with flowers of resurrection she has picked from the afterlife, and cures them with the water.
 The narrative commonly concludes with her becoming a deity connecting the living and the dead.
 The Princess Bari narrative is recited only in funeral ceremonies.
 The myth is generally understood as subverting the Confucian doctrines of patriarchy and age-ordered hierarchy through the Confucian value of filial piety; it is not the eldest son but the youngest daughter who manages to save her parents.

 Social folk custom

 Korean folk customs are a significant part of Korean culture.
 They include a strong belief in the importance of family, community and society.
 These beliefs are expressed during social practices such as family reunions and weddings.
 In some Western cultures, a person's lifelong rites are classified as birth, a coming-of-age ceremony, a wedding ceremony, and a funeral service.
-However, Korean customs emphasized the role of the family community and members of society, with birth being less important and filial piety after funerals being an important aspect of a persons life.
+However, Korean customs emphasized the role of the family community and members of society, with birth being less important and filial piety after funerals being an important aspect of a person's life.